heistp/antler/README.md

 - protect public servers with three-way handshake for packet protocols and simple authentication for stream protocols
 - add compression support for System runner FileData output
+- cancel Parallel test set when any one of them fails
 - support MacOS
 - support FreeBSD